Austin Police Association ready to call officers to stop working at protests unless demands are met

 The move came after several protesters were injured when officers used such items.
 But Casaday said the measure only tied officers' hands.

-"If they don't provide the proper equipment, we're going to advise our officers to not go out and do their job, because if they're not protected with the equipment that they need, we're not only talking about just the tools we're taking away by council, now we have officers going out on these riots just with a nightstick and a bulletproof vest on and not the proper protective gear," Casaday said.
+"If they don't provide the proper equipment, we're going to advise our officers to not go out and do their job, because if that if they're not protected with the equipment that they need, we're not only talking about just the tools [that] were taken away by council, now we have officers going out on these riots just with a nightstick and a bulletproof vest on and not the proper protective gear," Casaday said.

 This letter comes at a time when officers are retiring at a rate not seen in recent years.
 According to the Austin Police Retirement System, 53 officers have retired so far this year.
 For the last five to six years, the system has averaged about 52 retirements per year.